Prank Patrol (Australian TV series): Recipe for a Prank

 Similar to the original Canadian format this filler is an animated short of which explains how to set up one's own prank.

 Ninjas on the Loose

 The Ninjas usually go to a public place and commit a prank, whether it be hiding behind a park bench and making fart sounds or scaring strangers.
+The segments for this version in the first and second series were reused from the UK version of the show.

 Episodes

 Production

 The show is produced by the ABC and based on the original Canadian series.
 The first series consisted of 25 episodes of 25-minute lengths.
 Series 2 was announced on 15 April 2010 with another 39 episodes being produced.
 It was announced filming for series two would start on 2 August 2010 and film twenty-six episodes in Melbourne and thirteen in Brisbane.